Hero image

 (0)

-This lesson covers key context, including politics, gender, and the impact of war, extensive analysis of possible extracts, thoughtful extensive analysis on gender expectations and context, as well as a question for independent student work, with a writing frame to support all students.
-Key vocabulary, terminology, and paragraph structuring is included, as are opportunities for students to mark and improve their own work.
+This lesson covers key Jacobean context, an audience and reader’s expectations, extensive analysis and questioning of the scene and possible extracts, key quotes with grade 9 analysis notes, critical theorists and relevant quotes surrounding gender, thoughtful extensive analysis on gender expectations and context, as well as a writing frame to support all students.
+Key vocabulary, terminology, and paragraph structuring is included, as is an option for debate, a second writing question template, and opportunities for students to mark and improve their own work.
+“Starting with the extract, how does Shakespeare use language to present Macbeth’s paranoia and confusion?”

 evaliukineevaliukine